zmon1010/kendo-ui-core/docs-aspnet-mvc/vs-integration/convert-project-wizard.md

 ---
-title: Convert Projects
+title: Converting Projects
-page_title: Convert Projects | UI for ASP.NET MVC Visual Studio Integration
+page_title: Converting Projects | UI for ASP.NET MVC Visual Studio Integration
-description: "Learn how to convert an existing ASP.NET MVC application to a Telerik UI for ASP.NET MVC application."
+description: "Learn how to convert an existing ASP.NET MVC application to a Progress&reg; Telerik&reg; UI for ASP.NET MVC application."
 slug: projectwizardcoversion_visualstudio_aspnetmvc
 position: 5
 ---

-# Convert Projects
+# Converting Projects

-This article demonstrates how to convert an existing ASP.NET MVC application to a Telerik UI for ASP.NET MVC application.
+This article demonstrates how to convert an existing ASP.NET MVC application to a Progress&reg;  Telerik&reg; UI for ASP.NET MVC application.

 ## Getting Started

 ### The Basics

-The **Convert Project Wizard** converts an existing ASP.NET MVC 4 or 5 to a Telerik UI for ASP.NET MVC application.
+The **Convert Project Wizard** converts an existing ASP.NET MVC 4 or 5 to a Progress&reg; Telerik&reg; UI for ASP.NET MVC application.

 To start the **Convert Project Wizard**, click **Telerik** > **UI for ASP.NET MVC** > **Convert to Telerik Application**.